CLOVER-energy/CLOVER/paper.md

 Users can specify the types of technologies available to include in the system and CLOVER uses an iterative heuristic search algorithm to identify the optimum combination and capacities to meet the needs of the community over its lifetime.
 A diagrammatic overview of this process is shown in @Beath:2021.
 The optimisation process has been used to explore the economic and greenhouse gas emissions impact of off-grid and grid-connected minigrids in India [@Sandwell:2017a] and the potential to offset diesel generation using solar energy in refugee camps in Rwanda [@BarandaAlonso:2021].

-# Ongoing research and future development
+# Research and future development
 CLOVER is being used as part of several ongoing research projects.
 These include:
 - An assessment of the cost and climate impacts of optimally-sized grid-connected solar-battery systems in India under different levels of grid availability;
 - A comparison of solar-battery minigrid sizing strategies for energy access in rural India;